 What Do You Think About These BPMS?

-Have you used any of the tools off of our BPM software list yet?
+Have you used any of the tools on our BPM software list yet?
 What do you think and how do they stack up against other BPM systems?
 Are you aware of something on the BPMS market that we forgot to mention here?
 Leave your thoughts in the comments below.